dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 - These delegates must be called by the reference implementation in its `IInputBackend.Activate` and `IInputBackend.Deactivate` methods (respectively)
 - The `IInputBackend.Activate` and `IInputBackend.Deactivate` methods must be called by the `InputContext.Add` and `InputContext.Remove` methods (respectively)

+The API surface for this is defined later in the Proposed API section.

 **KEY POINT FOR WORKING GROUP**: The Windowing-Input integration mandates the use of source generators.
 Is this ok?

 # Proposed API